Proposal of a Checking Parameter in the Simulated Annealing Method Applied to the Spin Glass Model: Introduction

+In this article, in order to show the features of the present checking parameter, we apply the Glauber dynamics\cite{D, Og}, although other Monte Carlo methods, which include the Metropolis method\cite{MRRTT}, based on the Markov process with discrete time are also applicable.
+The Glauber dynamics is suited to the study of the dynamical features of physical systems\cite{D, Og}.
+If one uses the present checking parameter as a powerful optimization method, applying more powerful Monte Carlo methods\cite{HN, N}, instead of the Glauber dynamics or the Metropolis method, would be necessary.

-For the spin glass model, we consider the application to the $\pm J$ Ising spin glass model.
-In Ref.\cite{KR}, a number of studies for the $\pm J$ model by computer simulations are seen.
-The present technique is also applicable to the Gaussian Ising spin glass model.
+We apply the present parameter to the $\pm J$ Ising spin glass model\cite{KR}.
+The present technique is also applicable to the Gaussian Ising spin glass model\cite{MPV}.
 The application to the Gaussian model is also mentioned in this article.
-In Ref.\cite{MPV}, a number of analytical studies for the Gaussian model are seen.

-There are previous studies in Refs.\cite{OKN, ON, Y, O} for investigating the relationship between the spin glass model and the Jarzynski equality.
+There are previous studies for investigating the relationship between the spin glass model and the Jarzynski equality in Refs.\cite{OKN, ON, Y, O}.
 We describe the difference between this study and the previous studies.
-We propose a checking parameter, and this parameter is convenient to investigate the efficiency of annealing schedules.
-In the previous studies, this parameter is not mentioned, the breaking of the Jarzynski equality is not mentioned, and the present model under a uniform magnetic field is also not mentioned.
+We propose a checking parameter.
+By using this parameter, one is able to investigate the efficiency of annealing schedules.
+In the previous studies, this parameter is not mentioned, the breaking of the Jarzynski equality is not mentioned, and the treatment under a uniform external magnetic field is also not mentioned.
+In this article, these are described.

-The meaning of the value of the present-checking parameter is different from that of the study of the energy decrease as the temperature decreases, although this parameter uses the values of the energies.
-In the case of the study of the energy decrease, one can see that the energy does not decrease for long Monte Carlo time, however, one can not determine whether the system is in local minima of the free energy or not.
-On the other hand, by using the present-checking parameter, one can determine whether the system is in local minima of the free energy or not, since the value of a quantity obtained by the Monte Carlo method and the analytically obtained exact value of the quantity are compared.
+In addition, in order to confirm the behavior of the present checking parameter, a glassy spin model \cite{NM} by Newman and Moore is also investigated.